abrady/VulkanRenderer/README.md

 # Log

+## 12/30 Lighting the land and waves
+* let's put a light in the land and waves demo

-## More types of lights
+## 12/30 More types of lights
-Let's add some more lights
+I'm not feeling more lights stuff right now, looks like more of what I've already done.

 * what should I do next? round out the types of lights
     * directional
     * light attenuation
     * spotlight
+    * multiple lights?

 ### Directional Lights
 Given: